sfdcai/studio/README.md

 ---

 ### **Part 3: Updating the Application**
 When you make changes to the application code and push them to your GitHub repository, you need to update the running application on your server.

-The `deploy_ui.sh` script makes this easy.
+> **Important Note:** Your server runs a local copy of the code.
+Pushing changes to GitHub does **not** automatically update the live application.
+You must run the restart command below to see your changes.

 1.  **Push your code changes** to your main branch on GitHub.
 2.  **Connect to your server** via SSH.